 Notes

-- I usually get tri-tip roasts at Costco.
+- I usually get tri tip at Costco.
 You can get two 2-pound roasts, cook them in the same pan, and get lots of tasty leftovers to last several days.

-- You can keep the leftovers in the fridge, in an airtight container, for up to four days.
+- You can keep the leftovers in an airtight container in the fridge for up to four days.
 Reheat them gently in the microwave, covered, at 50% power.
 Sometimes, I slice the cold leftovers into thin strips and add them to a salad.

 Nutrition per Serving